microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 **Given** I've not trained or composed a model for my current project
 **When** I go to the analyze page
-**Then** I should see a message letting me know I don't have any recenet models
+**Then** I should see a message letting me know I don't have any recent models

 #### Scenario Two ####

 **Given** I've trained or composed a model for my current project
 **When**  I got to the analyze page
 **Then** I should see my most recent model in the right pane header